350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 500915 FPS | 279 ft-lbs1,031 FPS | 401 ft-lbs1,552 FPS | 294 ft-lbs1,782 FPS | 411 ft-lbs

-Looking at the chart above, even though 5.56 is moving at a considerably higher velocities, the energy displacement of the HOP Munitions 170gr 350 Legend is superior to the 5.56.
-At 100 yards and 200 yards, the knockdown power of that 350 Legend round is devastating to say the least.
+Looking at the chart above, even though 5.56 is moving at considerably higher velocities, the energy displacement of the HOP Munitions 170gr 350 Legend is superior to the 5.56.
+At 100 yards and 200 yards, the knockdown power of that 350 Legend round is devastating, to say the least.

 350 Legend, with the right equipment and shooting skills, can make hits out to 700 yards.
 Although you’re making extreme corrections to make those hits, it can be done.
 Check out the following video to see for yourself.

-Speaking of equipment, let’s take a look at the Faxon Ascent AR-15 chambered in 350 Legend.
-One of our favorite AR platforms that is chambered for this impressive straight-walled cartridge.
+Speaking of equipment, let’s look at the Faxon Ascent AR-15 chambered in 350 Legend.
+This is one of our favorite AR platforms and is chambered for this impressive straight-walled cartridge.

 Faxon 350 Legend AR Rifle for Home Defense and Hunting